AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: Introduction

 Recently ZX-calculus has been completed by Ng and Wang \cite{ng2017universal}, that is, provided with sufficient additional rules so that any equation between matrices in Hilbert space can be derived in ZX-calculus.
 This followed earlier completions by Backens for stabiliser theory \cite{Backens} and one-qubit Clifford+T circuits \cite{Backens2}, and by Jeandel, Perdrix and Vilmart for general Clifford+T theory \cite{jeandel2017complete}.

-This note concerns with the `utility' of ZX-rules.
+This paper concerns with the `utility' of ZX-rules.
 While in principle the rules in \cite{ng2017universal} are sufficient to any other rule, it is by no means guaranteed that it is in any way intuitive, easy, or even realistic to do so.
 While the original rules of \cite{CD1,CD2} have been inherited by all ZX-calculi, comparing \cite{ng2017universal} with two more recent universal completeness results \cite{jeandel2018diagrammatic,Vilmart2018} one immediately notices that the additional rules that give completeness are entirely different in each of the papers, and their relationship is by no means obvious.

 Consequently, the new game in town is to match rules on their utility, and in some cases we will need to derive new rules.
 In fact, the new rule of the completeness theorem of \cite{Vilmart2018} was in fact discovered/derived by two of the current authors with the particular purpose of quantum circuit simplification in mind \cite{DBLP:conf/rc/CoeckeW18}, and this utility preceded the completeness result.
-One ingredient of the axiomatisation of the original universal completeness result \cite{ng2017universal} is a new primitive of ZX-calculus, the triangle, which has some clearly appealing features, but hasn't really been exploited yet.
+One ingredient of the axiomatisation of the original universal completeness result \cite{ng2017universal} is a new primitive of ZX-calculus, the triangle, which is one of the key components to make an algebraic axiomatisation of ZX-calculus \cite{wangalg2020}.
+Although it seems that the triangle is an extension of the original form of ZX-calculus, it actually can be expressed in terms of original generators such as green and red spiders \cite{jeandel2017complete, ng2017universal}.

 We will explore one utility of the triangle, namely the role of standard rules governing the AND-gate when translated as ZX-rules.
-In its simplest form the ZX-encoding of the AND-gate directly involves the triangle (see \cite{CKbook} Exercise 12.10).
-We in particular derive two results:
+In its simplest form the ZX-encoding of the AND-gate directly involves the triangle, this fact was firstly found in \cite{qwangkfclifford2018}, while its semantically equivalent form was already shown in \cite{CKbook} (see Exercise 12.10 there).
+We in particular derive three results based on a same rule set: